adrianobr/redmine_issue_checklist/README.md

 ## Compatibility

-This plugin version is compatible only with Redmine 3.0 and later.
+This plugin version is compatible only with Redmine 5.1.
+I have tested it and is currently using the same

 ## Installation